chaosink/b-plus-tree/README.md

 # b-plus-tree

-A header-only and highly reusable implementation of B+-tree with which you can use your own definition of `Value` and `Pointer` and also the B+-tree can be saved in file blocks to be reused later.
+A header-only and highly reusable implementation of B+-tree with which custom definitions of `Value` and `Pointer` can be used.
+The B+-tree can be saved in file blocks to be loaded and reused later.

 ## Define your own `Value` and `Pointer`